peterldowns/djoauth2/README.rst

 Interacting as a Client
 -----------------------

 We're ready to begin making requests as a client!
+In this example, we'll grant our client access to a scope, exchange the resulting authorization code for an access token, and then make an API request.
+This is adapted from our example project's ``client_demo.py`` script, which you can edit and run yourself.

+The first step is to grant our cleint authorization.
 Open a browser and visit the following URL:

 .. code::